|

 red geraniums."The spiral was used, because it is a universal symbol for natural cycles

+of birth, unfolding life, death, and new life.
 This quilt was created for a special exhibit called "Calendar Girls",

 which was organized in the Spring of 1996 and traveled to a number